t33moe/saveables/README.md

 ## TODO

 * Test coverage
-  - write tests for File-Objects and Saveable-Objects
-  - write more unit tests for h5/xml FileNode objects - in particular tests that check error cases
+  - write more unit tests for h5/xml/sqlite3 FileNode objects - in particular tests that check error cases
-  - write unit tests for utils functions
 * Code quality
   - create method extract_meta_data in class XmlFileNode
   - add logging
+  - split node interface into a interface for reading and an interface for writing
+  - split file constants.py
 * Features
-  - support sqlite3 file format
   - allow lists/tuples/sets of Saveable objects